DGSE Launches Mobile Application For PWDs - UrduPoint

 DGSE Launches Mobile Application For PWDs

-The Inclusive Education program has been started at Special Education Centers of Director General of Special Education (DGSE), said an official here on Tuesday.
+The Inclusive Education program has been started at Special Education Centers of Director General of Special Education (DGSE), said an official here.

 He said application is user-friendly and it enables aspirant students to seek information and admissions conveniently at their homes.